Customer-facing purchase option portal

-- skipping, pausing, or unpausing a current subscription
+- Skip, pause, or unpause a current subscription

 Why an app proxy is usefulAnchor link to section titled "Why an app proxy is useful"

-coffee-roasters.com and the shop sells a coffee subscription.
-Shopify handles the storefront and the checkout through the coffee-roasters.com domain.
+coffee.example.com and the shop sells coffee with various purchase options.
+Shopify handles the storefront and the checkout through the

-If the app managing the subscriptions provides its own customer-facing page, then that page might redirect the customer to a different domain.
+If the app managing the purchase options provides its own customer-facing page, then that page might redirect the customer to a different domain.
 This redirection could confuse the customer.
 By using an app proxy, you can ensure the entire experience stays under the

 To learn how to set up an app proxy, refer to our application proxy tutorial.